Spark New Zealand

-Spark is one of the largest companies by value on the New Zealand Exchange (NZX).
-As of 2007, it was the 39th largest telecommunications company in the OECD.
-The company is part of New Zealand Telecommunications Forum.
+Spark is one of the larger companies by value on the New Zealand Exchange (NZX), ranked at 14th behind Chorus in April 2026.
+The company is a member of New Zealand Telecommunications Forum.

 Telecom New Zealand was formed in 1987 from a division of the New Zealand Post Office, and privatised in 1990.
 In 2008, Telecom was operationally separated into three divisions under local loop unbundling initiatives by central government – Telecom Retail; Telecom Wholesale; and Chorus, the network infrastructure division.
 This separation effectively ended any remnants of monopoly that Telecom Retail once had in the market.
 In 2011 the demerger process was complete, with Telecom and Chorus becoming separate listed companies.

 Spark has 63 retail locations around New Zealand, including 16 in Auckland.

 History

 The Postal Services Act 1987 split the then New Zealand Post Office into New Zealand Post Limited (trading as NZPost), Telecom Corporation of New Zealand Limited (trading as Telecom) and Post Office Bank Limited (trading as PostBank, sold to ANZ in 1989) and all three industries progressively deregulated.
 The selling price of Telecom was considered by some to be extremely low, given that Telecom had a monopoly of all phone lines in New Zealand at the time.